pingswept/me30-website/content/notes/feather-rp2040-hardware.md

 draft: false
 ---

-# Still needs to be updated from Feather to KB2040
+# Still needs to be fully updated from Feather to KB2040

 ![Top view of Adafruit KB2040](/img/KB2040_top.jpeg)